 Interested?
 You should be!
-And if so, the only question is, where to invest in a Roth IRA.
+And if so, you might be asking, where can I invest in a Roth IRA?

-We have an easy answer: Robo-advisors.
-And in this guide, you’ll see the nine best robo-advisors for Roth IRAs.
+We have an easy answer for hands-off investors: Robo-advisors.
+In this guide, you’ll see the nine best robo-advisors for Roth IRAs.

 Robo-advisors are an outstanding choice for Roth IRAs.
 This is because they give you the ability to fund your account and have it professionally managed for an extremely low fee.